Daily Content Strategy

 • CTA: "Follow for daily VA + AI tips.
 Link in bio for the Automate and Delegate newsletter."

-• Chop each long-form into 4-6 additional Shorts
+• Repurposing: Chop each into 4-6 additional Shorts

-• Book launch (Aug 30) becomes the crescendo of 8+ weeks of daily content
+• August 30 book launch = crescendo of 8+ weeks daily content

 • "Your VA can [specific task]... and here's the proof"